unswexplains/unswexplains.github.io/ee442a77539d/content.md

+%% $ The problem with many samples %%

 # A phenomenon

 Suppose someone manages to correctly predict, every election for the previous ten elections, whether the Republican or Democrat candidate will be elected to president.
 What do you conclude?